 Days to Germination: Seeds sprout in 14 – 21 days.

-Trumpet Flower Vine is easy to grow.
+Trumpet Flower Vines are easy to grow.
 They prefer full sun but will tolerate partial shade.
-Plants like rich soil to fuel their fast growth.
+Plants need rich soil to fuel their fast growth.
 Mix a healthy dose of compost into the soil before planting.
+Apply a general-purpose fertilizer after planting.
+Then, water the planting site.

-Plants like a lot of water and nutrients.
-Keep soil moist.
-Add general purpose fertilizer when planting, and every two to three weeks during the season.
-Switch to a high phosphorous formula just before the blooming period.
+Any plant that grows thirty or forty feet in a single season requires a lot of fertilizer to reach its full potential.
+Add general-purpose fertilizer every two to three weeks during the season.
+Switch to a high-phosphorous formula just before the blooming period.

 Keep the areas weeded when plants are young.
 A layer of mulch will keep weeds down, and create a neat appearance.